WWBX: Active rock era

 In early 1994, WBCN made its first major format adjustment since 1968.
 The old DJs, station IDs, and classic rock were gutted, replaced by an alternative music format featuring new, younger jocks.
 On April 1, 1996, the Stern show was moved to mornings.
 The station lost some of its longtime listeners (who migrated to the now co-owned WZLX, where former WBCN DJs Laquidara and Carter Alan had gone), but quickly gained credibility among many younger people.
+Starting in 1997, WBCN started following and participating in the "Monday Night Wars" between WWF (WWE) and WCW.
+This was helmed by WBCN personalities ChaChi Loprete and Cali.
+The two helped bring WrestleMania to the TD Garden, the "DX Workout" to Boston's City Hall Plaza, and Stone Cold Steve Austin and Vince McMahon to CambridgeSide Galleria which saw McMahon being thrown into the Charles River.
+Following the success of those events, WBCN and Cali began combining rock music and sports entertainment.

 In the summer of 1999, WBCN moved its format away from strictly alternative music and more towards an active rock-leaning modern rock format.
 The station by this time was playing some hard rock and Nu metal acts such as Godsmack, Korn, Limp Bizkit, and Linkin Park.
 By the fall of 2002, certain classic artists, such as Aerosmith, Led Zeppelin, and Ozzy Osbourne, were added back in the station's playlist rotation.

 Much of the station's programming focused on syndicated talk shows (former WAAF personalities Opie & Anthony replacing David Lee Roth, who had previously replaced Howard Stern in morning drive time).
 During the autumn months, WBCN became more focused on sports as the station broadcast the games of the NFL's New England Patriots beginning in 1995.